forfuture29/Udacity_DQN_Navigation/README.md

 - **Linux** (x86, headless): `"path/to/Banana_Linux_NoVis/Banana.x86"`
 - **Linux** (x86_64, headless): `"path/to/Banana_Linux_NoVis/Banana.x86_64"`

-For instance, if you are using a Mac, then you downloaded Banana.app.
+For example, if you are using a Mac, then you downloaded Banana.app.
 If this file is in the same folder as the notebook, then the line below should appear as follows:

 ```python